DeepSeneca/App/README.md

 in nature each day.
 And this even doesn't account for daily surprises and the schedule of other people which may make adjustments necessary.

-To get more insight in the distribution of my day I started 3 years ago recording each task of my day with a simple Android app which is the foundation of the app you can find in this repository soon.
+To get more insight in the distribution of my day I started recording each task of my day 3 years ago using a simple Android app which is the foundation of the app you can find in this repository soon.
 I had done recording long before on paper and with the condensed wisdom of a lot of books about organizational theory, motivational theory, habit forming, learning theory and various other fields.
 The app helped me to gain more insight about my daily routine and I could gather data of about